Welcome to Sensory Learning for Toddlers on SchoolhouseTeachers.com!

-The class will be 26 weeks long—one week for each letter of the alphabet.
-I’ve intentionally made it to accommodate both toddlers and preschoolers—for two reasons.
-First, as homeschoolers we don’t always have the time to teach each child independently.
+The class is 26 weeks long—one week for each letter of the alphabet.
+I’ve intentionally made it to accommodate both toddlers and preschoolers for two reasons.
+First, as homeschoolers, we don’t always have the time to teach each child independently.
 Having more cooperative classes allows siblings to benefit from learning together.
 Secondly, each child develops at his or her own pace.
 Although it is tempting to compare, please realize that each child learns at his or her own pace.
-Some children do 50-piece puzzles at age 3, but can’t put together a sentence.
+Some children do 50-piece puzzles at age 3 but can’t put together a sentence.
 It usually works itself out.

-Each week will be carefully laid out for you to minimize the amount of time you’ll need to prepare—we all know homeschooling moms are BUSY!
-You can expect the class to take 30 to 60 minutes.
+Each week is carefully laid out for you to minimize the amount of time you’ll need to prepare—we all know homeschooling moms are BUSY!
+You can expect the class to take 30-60 minutes.
 I believe that play is crucial for young children to learn as they explore the world around them.
 These weekly lessons will be a springboard for your child’s imagination.
-But for those who want to integrate additional worksheets, I will include links when available.
+For those who want to integrate additional worksheets, I have included links when available.

-I will suggest five different books for each week.
+I have suggested five different books for each week.
 Presenting materials in a variety of formats is important for developing a good understanding, appreciation, and rich vocabulary.
 I highly suggest reading each book several times over the course of the week—this is important for pre-readers.
-You can choose to add a new book each day, or just read them all at various times over the course of the week.
+You can choose to add a new book each day or just read them all at various times over the course of the week.

-There will be a weekly craft based on the theme.
+There is a weekly craft based on the theme.
 Crafts are not only fun, they’re important for toddlers and preschoolers to strengthen their fine motor skills (necessary for writing).

-I will always include an activity to allow these energetic learners to interact with the material.
+I have included an activity to allow these energetic learners to interact with the material.
 You will find lots of sensory exploration ideas as this stimulates different areas of their brain.

 Math & Science

-Children will be introduced to each letter of the alphabet.
+Children are introduced to each letter of the alphabet.
 I suggest doing extra practice with preschoolers such as Uppercase Alphabet Color & Trace Sheets or Preschool Packs.
-Have them write their name on everything they do to practice their name, or if you need to write it for the toddlers, it helps them begin to realize that this is their name.
+Have them write their names on everything they do to practice their names, or if you need to write it for the toddlers, it helps them begin to realize that this is their name.
 Point out letters when you are out and about and go on letter hunts, but most of all read at least 5 books a day.
 Providing a language-rich environment is the key to their language, writing, and reading development.

 I know not all activities are good fits for every family.
 Your child is unique—that’s a good thing!
 These additional activities give you some choices or ways to expand your week if time allows.